Find Grad Schools

 4 Yearly Graduations

 The 15th most popular school in the country for other public administration & social service professions majors who are seeking their master's degree is Judson University.
 Each year, around 1,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $29,850 per year, while in-state graduate students, on average, pay $18,178 per year.
+The average in-state tuition for full-time undergraduates is $29,850 per year, while in-state graduate students, on average, pay $16,306 per year.
 During the most recent year for which we have data, 4 people received their master's degree in other public administration & social service professions from Judson.
-About 78% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
+Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.

 #15